dvrd/octo/README.md

 cd octo
 make install
 ```
-This will build and install the binary in the `$HOME/.octo` directory.
+This will build and install the binary in the `$HOME/.octo` directory and add the `registry.json`

 You should add it to your path afterwards.
 I use `zsh` so I just append it to my `.zshrc` in the home directory
 ```bash
 echo "PATH=$HOME/.octo:$PATH" >> "$HOME/.zshrc"
 ```
-I like nerd-font-icons so if have them installed and want to see them you can set `FAILZ_ICONS_ENABLED` to `true` and they'll show up
+I like nerd-font-icons so if have them installed, if want to see them you can set `FAILZ_ICONS_ENABLED` to `true` and they'll show up

 ### Available commands